Skip to main content

 Reference Number: MTAS-764

-Items most commonly sold by cities as surplus property include:
+Items most commonly sold by municipalities as surplus personal property include:

 Vehicles and Equipment